duolu/pyrotation/README.md

 1. The projection of the two control vectors on the ground are shown as dotted lines with their corresponding colors.
 They are derived from the azimuth angles.
 The alt angles are in `[-90, +90]` degrees, and the azimuth angles are in `[-180, +180]` degrees.

-### Demo of Quaternion Representation of a 3D Rotation
+### Demo of the Unit Quaternion Representation of a 3D Rotation

 ![quaternion annotation.](figures/quaternion_annotated.png)                <img src="https://github.com/duolu/pyrotation/blob/master/figures/quaternion.gif" width="350">